 ISO currency code: XPT.

 Major producers: South Africa is the main producer.
 Others are Russia, Zimbabwe, Canada, United States.

-Today, we know platinum as one of the world's most valuable metals along with gold and silver.
+Today, we know platinum as one of the world's most valuable metals.
 But it wasn't always so.
-At first, people considered it to be a poor-quality silver and used to fake jewelry.
+At first, people considered it to be poor-quality silver and used it to fake jewelry.

-Over time we came to an understanding that platinum is much rarer than gold and it became a sign of even higher prestige level.
+Over time we understood that platinum is much rarer than gold and became a sign of an even higher prestige level.

 Until 2018 platinum was widely used for catalytic converters in diesel vehicles.
 But after Dieselgate, the automotive industry prefers palladium and rhodium as they are more effective.